Hello to you!

 It is at this stage where the selection begins, after making lots of items the skill now comes down to my knowledge, eye, and gut feeling, cherry-picking the best pieces out of the bunch to make up the final collection.

 Mother Nature provides bountiful inspiration for my designs.
 With this in mind, I cannot just take and take from her.
 I ensure that sustainability and care for the planet flow consistently through all areas of my business.

 During the design process, there are pieces that I create in silver that aren’t included in my final collections.
 Pieces that I imagine will work beautifully but eventually don’t make the cut.
-These are either sold as one-off items in The Wishing Well, our exclusive online shop for subscribers, or melted down and recast.
+These are sold as one-off items exclusively to our subscribers, or melted down and recast.